MatMasIt/notesArchive/latest/Inglese/2022/marzo/giovedì_30/11_06_00/appunti.md

 Art is Beauty and nothing else

-cannot be judged fir norality of its messae
+cannot be judged for the morality of its messge

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTA0NDQwMjU2XX0=
+eyJoaXN0b3J5IjpbLTQ0MDQ1ODkwXX0=
 -->